TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 capabilities
-   The capability of the locking strategy and the requested capability must match (e.g. if you need a non-blocking lock, only the locking strategies that support acquiring a lock without blocking are available for this lock). priority
+   The capability of the locking strategy and the requested capability must match (for example if you need a non-blocking lock, only the locking strategies that support acquiring a lock without blocking are available for this lock). priority
    Each locking strategy assigns itself a priority.
-If more than one strategy is available for a specific capability (e.g. exclusive lock), the one with the highest priority is chosen. locking strategy supported on system
+If more than one strategy is available for a specific capability (for example exclusive lock), the one with the highest priority is chosen. locking strategy supported on system
-   Some locking strategies do basic checks, e.g. semaphore locking is only available on Linux systems.
+   Some locking strategies do basic checks, for example semaphore locking is only available on `Linux`:pn: systems.

 .. index::
    Locking; Capabilities